-All 15- and 20-ampere receptacle outlets on single-phase, 120-volt circuits for construction sites which are not a part of perma nent wiring of the building or structure, must be d by ground- fault circuit interrupters.
-Electrical - Illumination Construction areas should be lighted to not less than minimum illumination intensities listed while work is in progress.
-Foot Car ndles - Area of Operations: Five (5) General construction area lighting.
-General construction areas, concrete placement, active storage areas, loading platforms, refueling and field maintenance areas and stairways.
-Five (5) Indoor.
-Warehouse, corridors, hallways and exit ways.
-Five (5) Tunnels, shafts and general underground work areas.
+All 15- and 20-ampere receptacle outlets on single-phase, 120-volt circuits for construction sites which are not a part of permanent wiring of the building or structure, must be protected by ground- fault circuit interrupters.

+Electrical - Illumination

+Construction areas should be lighted to not less than minimum illumination intensities listed while work is in progress.

+Foot Candles - Area of Operations:

+- Five (5) General construction area lighting.
+General construction areas, concrete placement, active storage areas, loading platforms, refueling and field maintenance areas and stairways. - Five (5) Indoor.
+Warehouse, corridors, hallways and exit ways. - Five (5) Tunnels, shafts and general underground work areas.
 Exception: minimum of 10 foot candles is required at tunnel and shaft heading during drilling, mucking and scaling.
-Bureau of Mines approved cap lights shall be acceptable for us in the tunnel heading.
-Ten (10) General construction plant and shops.
+Bureau of Mines approved cap lights shall be acceptable for us in the tunnel heading. - Ten (10) General construction plant and shops.
 For example: Batch plants, screening plants, mechanical and electrical equipment rooms, carpenter's shops, rigging lofts, active storerooms, mess halls, indoor toilets and workrooms.

-Equipment - Operation of Hand Tools d No employee will operate electric, gas or hand pow tools or equipment unless familiar with use of the it safety precautions required.
-Supervision will provid necessary safety information for all tasks and equip Faulty equipment shall be taken out of service immediately.
-Employe not be us occurs.
-H Keep wo tight in th es will not use unsafe hand tools.
-Wrenches may sed when jaws are sprung to the point slippage Keep impact tools free of mushroomed heads. ooden tool handles free of splinters or cracks and ne tool.
+Equipment - Operation of Hand Tools

+No employee will operate electric, gas or hand powered tools or equipment unless familiar with use of the item and safety precautions required.
+Supervision will provide necessary safety information for all tasks and equipment.
+Faulty equipment shall be taken out of service immediately.

+Employees will not use unsafe hand tools.
+Wrenches may not be used when jaws are sprung to the point slippage occurs.
+Keep impact tools free of mushroomed heads.
+Keep wooden tool handles free of splinters or cracks and tight in the tool.